mecotrade/kidtracker/README.md

 please remove and recreate user account.

 When run for the very first time, there is default user account with administrator privilege with login `admin` and password `password`.
-It is recommended either remove this account when other user accounts are created, or change the default password.
+It is recommended either removing this account when other user accounts are created, or changing the default password.
 If there is only one account with administrator privilege, it cannot be removed.
+Since default administrator account has no phone number, no device can be assigned to it.

 ### Timestamps
 Anywhere in UI timestamps are clickable, and by click they can be switched from absolute date and time